-James felt his extremities start to tremble as he climbed into the small vessel after the captain and waited to be lowered to the sea.
-With a pair of oars each, they rowed in silence until halfway between the ship and the island, when the captain turned to look over his shoulder at James.
+James was trembling as he climbed into the small vessel after the captain and waited to be lowered into the sea.
+With a pair of oars each, they rowed in silence until they were about halfway to shore, when the captain turned to look over his shoulder at James.

 “Mind yourself out here.
-I’ve heard my fair share of stories about this place; many boats have embarked upon this island’s waters and never returned.
+I’ve heard my fair share of stories about this place; many boats have ventured into this island’s waters and never returned.
 And while I do not believe in monsters, I do believe in missing men.”

 James felt his stomach sink.

-He barely managed to get the words out with a whimper.
+He barely managed to get the words out around the terror clogging his throat.

-James turned to look over his own shoulder to see the approaching mound of green forest sitting atop a ring of sand.
+James turned nervously to look over his own shoulder to see the approaching mound of forbidding dark forest lurking behind a brief expanse of sand.

-Finally, after gliding through an unnervingly still tide, their boat ran aground.
+After gliding through an unnervingly still tide, their boat came aground on an eerily silent beach.
 With caution, he followed the captain onto the beach and nearly gagged when met by the same putrid air he had found aboard the Orion.
-He looked around to see the other men, all except for Crawford, with a scarf tied around their faces.
+He looked around to see the other men, all except for Crawford, with scarfs tied around their faces.
 James followed and tied his own.

-“It’s quiet,” he heard the captain murmur beside him.
+“It’s too quiet,” he heard the captain murmur beside him.
 James stood still and noticed the same.
-There were neither birds cawing, nor a single breath of wind.
+There were neither birds cawing, nor a single breath of wind, not even a tide washing onto the beach.
 So quiet, in fact, he felt as though he could hear his own beating heart.

-The captain trudged out ahead, followed by James, then the five other men who happened to have all voted in favor of searching the island.
+The captain set out ahead, followed by James, then the five other men who happened to have all voted in favor of searching the island.